alexanderbean/E2E-Data-Engineering-in-Azure/azure-data-factory/README.md

 **Load:**
 - The load piece was completed by Azure Synapse Analytics
 - The Gold layer data was loaded into a serverless SQL database.

+Additionally, a trigger was created to run this pipeline daily--completely automating the refinement of new row/column data.

 ![adf-pipeline](https://github.com/user-attachments/assets/124ab5d1-e781-4229-9f0b-3dce0bc3806f)